theproductindex/theproductindex.com/docs/competitive-market.md

 ---
 layout: page
-title: Competitive & Market Analysis
+title: Competitive and Market Analysis
-excerpt: What makes your product different?
-How promising is the market?
-Learn to understand the market and your competitors.
+excerpt: What makes your product unique?
+Learn why understanding the market is so important.

 type: home-section
 order: 3